Kisange5/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-A script that adds execute permission to the owner and the group owner
+A script that adds permision